B-17 Survivors

 Painted as King Bee

-Currently on display at the Strategic Air Command & Aerospace Museum in Ashland, Nebraska.
+On display at the Strategic Air Command & Aerospace Museum in Ashland, Nebraska.

 DB-17G